-Khan's Party Navigates Pakistan Blackouts To Keep Campaign Alive
+Khan's party navigates Pakistan blackouts to keep campaign alive

-Khan was jailed in the build-up to the campaign, while his Pakistan Tehreek-e-Insaaf (PTI) has been heavily restricted from campaigning for Thursday's vote and banned from the television airwaves.
+Khan was jailed in the build-up to the campaign, while his Pakistan Tehreek-e-Insaf (PTI) has been heavily restricted from campaigning for Thursday's vote and banned from the television airwaves.

 Censorship then followed as the party pushed its election campaign online.